iainhouston/bradford-abbas.uk/vm/certs/README.md

 # Create an SSL Certificate Bundle

-If several intermediate certificate files are received (as opposed to a single CA bundle), the files should be merged into a bundle before importing.

-3. Append all intermediate and root files into a single text file (example: `vm/certs/SSL.crt"`).
+*If only BA Cert supplied*
+I do this by copying and pasting the newly-aquired crt into the existing crt bundle `vm/certs/SSL.crt` replacing the top crt in the bundle  with the newly-aquired one.

+ *If they send us a zipped up bundle of certificates*  we have to merge them together.

 The appended files must not have any spaces between each start and end of file.

     Example Bundle content: